 I previously signed up for this course (BMW Advanced Driver Training) last year but had the unfortunate incident of having the dates clashed with a wedding shoot I had signed up for.
-After a long wait, the slots for this year was opened up and I quickly signed up for the course.
-Now having been on a drivers training course (private session), I was rather reluctant at first to sign up for this course.
-But the pull of the BMW Intensive Driver Training which offers the curriculum on the track does have a rather strong appeal to me.
+After a long wait, the slots for this year were opened up, and I quickly signed up for the course.
+Now, having been on drivers training course (private session), I was rather reluctant at first to sign up for this course.
+But the pull of the BMW Intensive Driver Training, which offers the curriculum on the track, has a rather powerful appeal to me.

 So two weeks ago, the day finally arrived.
-It was a hot Saturday morning with clear skies and all the participants were ushered into a suite at the Sepang Circuit where breakfast was laid out.
-I was rather sad that day because it also clashed with a track day I wanted to participate in but all I could do was watch my friends race up and down Sepang as I ate my breakfast.
+It was a hot Saturday morning with clear skies and all the participants were ushered into a suite at the Sepang Circuit, where breakfast was laid out.
+I was rather sad that day because it also clashed with a track day I wanted to take part in, but all I could do was watch my friends race up and down Sepang as I ate my breakfast.

 The program started first with a briefing as well as a theory class where we learned the benefits of having run flat tyres and what are some of the causes of accidents.
 It was pretty interesting and it did give me an eye opener (I am one of those who stopped using run flat tyres).